-- details of the injury to the worker caused by the negligence or other tort of the employer - degree of assessed WPI - evidence of the negligent act/s of the employer - economic loss that is being claimed as damages.
-Reference section 282 of the 1998 Act.
+- details of the injury to the worker caused by the negligence or other tort of the employer - degree of assessed WPI - evidence of the negligent act/s of the employer - · economic loss that is being claimed as damages.

 3. Where Whole Person Impairment not Fully Ascertainable